 Towards New Narratives of Hope for Fostering Transformative African Futures

-We now recognise the inherent fragility of our highly technological and globalized societies in ways that would have been unthinkable in a pre-Covid-19 world.
+We now recognise the inherent fragility of our highly technological and globalised societies in ways that would have been unthinkable in a pre-COVID-19 world.

 Authors: Rika Preiser, Mark Swilling, Ndidi Nnoli-Edozien, Mamphela Ramphele